dshanske/indieweb-post-kinds/readme.txt

  * **Follow** - A post indicating you are now following someone's activities
  * **Quote** - Quoted Content
  * **Mood** - Mood - Feeling
+ * **Recipe** - Recipe

+== ARCHIVE DISPLAY ==

+Post Kinds automatically handles the display of archives of individual types.
+So to view all the posts marked as "note", for example, one could visit the URL http://www.YOURSITE.COM/kind/note/.
+Simply replace YOURSITE.COM with your particular site name and the particular post kind name to access the others.

 == SNAP ==